orientechnologies/orientdb-docs/src/distributed/Distributed-Sharding.md

 Updating and Deleting of single records always involves all the nodes where the record is stored.
 No matter the node that receives the update operation.
 If we update record `#13:22` that is stored on cluster `13`, namely `client_china` in the example above, then the update is sent to nodes: "china", "usa", "europe".

 Instead, SQL UPDATE and DELETE commands cannot run distributed in case of sharding.
-For example, the SQL command `delete from vertex Client` works if the `Client` class is replicated across all the sevrers, but it won't work if the class is sharded by throwing a `ODistributedOperationException` exception with the following reason: "because it is not idempotent and a map-reduce has been requested".
+For example, the SQL command `delete from vertex Client` works if the `Client` class is replicated across all the servers, but it won't work if the class is sharded by throwing a `ODistributedOperationException` exception with the following reason: "because it is not idempotent and a map-reduce has been requested".

 If you want to execute a distributed update or delete, you can still execute a distributed SQL SELECT against all the shards, and then update or delete every single records in your code.
 Example to delete all the clients, no matter where they are located: